24 hours customer service +9779849693351

 Overview

-Tamang Heritage Trail Trek is in the Rasuwa district, it was introduced by the Government of Nepal as a part of the Tourism for Rural Poverty Alleviation.
-Rasuwa is situated north of Kathmandu which is approximately 124 km far from the capital.
-Every day there is a bus and Tata Sumo jeep service from Kathmandu to Syabrubesi little town, the starting point of trekking to Langtang valley via Tamang heritage trek.
+The Tamang Heritage Trail Trek is situated in the Rasuwa district of Nepal, introduced by the Government of Nepal as part of the Tourism for Rural Poverty Alleviation initiative.
+Rasuwa is located to the north of Kathmandu, approximately 124 kilometers from the capital city.
+Daily bus and Tata Sumo jeep services are available from Kathmandu to Syabrubesi, a small town that serves as the starting point for trekking into the Langtang Valley via the Tamang Heritage Trek.

-The Tamang heritage trek route is a complete 11 days itinerary including Langtang valley that passes through backward but culturally rich villages of Goljung, Gatlang, Chilime, Tatopani, Brimding, Nagthali, Thuman, Timure, Buddhism, and Syabrubesi (TRPAP, 2007, p.37) and inhabited by the Tamangs, one of the ethnic groups of Nepal, whose dense settlement is found in Dhading, Nuwakot, Rasuwa, Kavrepalanchowk, Sindhupalchowk, and in the northern part of Kathmandu.
+The complete Tamang heritage trek itinerary spans 11 days, encompassing the Langtang Valley, and passes through culturally rich yet lesser-explored villages such as Goljung, Gatlang, Chilime, Tatopani, Brimding, Nagthali, Thuman, Timure, Buddhism, and Syabrubesi.
+These villages are inhabited by the Tamang people, one of Nepal’s ethnic groups, with dense settlements found in regions such as Dhading, Nuwakot, Rasuwa, Kavrepalanchowk, Sindhupalchowk, and the northern part of Kathmandu.

-The best time to go on the Tamang Heritage Trek is during the spring (March to May) and autumn (September to November) seasons when the weather is pleasant, and the skies are clear.
-The trek can be completed in 7 to 10 days, depending on your pace and itinerary.
+The best time to embark on the Tamang Heritage Trek is during the spring (March to May) and autumn (September to November) seasons when the weather is pleasant, and the skies are clear.
+The trek typically takes 7 to 10 days, depending on your pace and itinerary.

 Detail Itinerary